 “I am a Canadian citizen, Native, with a commitment to the movement and a passion to help others.
 I supervised a treatment home for Native youth for over 20 years until I moved to the U.S. We dealt with child abuse, sexual assaults and suicides, as well as many mental health issues.”

-Ellie Warring – Sexual Assault Program Coordinator
+Christine – Sexual Assault Program Coordinator

 Our Sexual Assault Program Coordinator is our resident expert on sexual assault, working with victims and survivors of sexual violence.
 She also works with community members and other local agencies to address the impact that sexual assault has on our community and make changes in order to prevent sexual assault from occurring.